Undecided Engineering majors typically take the following courses in the fall semester of their first year:

 Math Placement Exam

-Your major requires you to take the math placement exam to determine what math course is at the right level for you.
-You will receive information about the math placement exam from the Engineering School soon.
+Your major requires you to take the math placement exam to determine what math course is the right level for you.
+For more information on math placement, please review the Mathematics Department’s placement exam instructions.

 About Your First Semester Courses